MartialElch/PebbleAviator24hWatch/README.md

 # PebbleAviator24hWatch
-Pebble Pilots Watch with 24h dial.
+Pebble watchface that looks like a pilots watch with 24h dial.